tardate/blog.tardate.com/_posts/2026-01-08-tyranny-of-the-urgent.md

             * if execs only hear about development when things go wrong, they'll think that's the norm
             * make sure to provide regular updates that include all the good news about the process working correctly

-## Problem 3.
+## Problem 2.
 We are ignoring the Full Feature Lifecycle

-The podcast did touch on the [Three Horizons](https://en.wikipedia.org/wiki/Three_Horizons) model for ensuring there's always an innovation pipeline, but on a smaller scale I've seen insufficient attention paid to appropriately balancing effort the full lifecycle of features.
+The podcast did touch on the [Three Horizons](https://en.wikipedia.org/wiki/Three_Horizons) model for ensuring there's always an innovation pipeline, but on a smaller scale I've seen insufficient attention paid to appropriately balancing effort across the full lifecycle of features.

-The most common anti-pattern I'm sure we've all seen is all effort consumed on new feature development, only allowing for some effort to be clawed back to fix bugs.
+The most common anti-pattern I'm sure we've all seen is all effort consumed on new feature development, and only allowing for some effort to be clawed back to fix bugs.
 The team ignores the important work of taking features from good to great, and never gets around to retiring features that no longer add value.

-I'm my own practice I've found ["4Rs Feature Lifecycle Analysis"](https://fla.evendis.com/) a very useful process diagnostic to combat this.
+I'm my own practice I've found ["4Rs Feature Lifecycle Analysis"](https://fla.evendis.com/) a very useful diagnostic to combat this.
 In essence, all stories get classified as belonging to one of the four stages of a feature lifecycle:

 * Stage 1, Reveal: new feature development
 * Stage 2, Refine: improving a feature